FACTION BRIEF

 Most Famous Living Archaeologist

 Developed the Whisper Method, survived three near-integration events, recovered more consciousnesses than any other guild member.
 Now semi-retired, running an integration house in Sector 4.
+She still takes occasional excavation jobs—only the ones that matter, only when no one else can do it.

 "I've spoken to the dead.
 They're not that different from us.
 Just... dispersed.
 Scattered across too many places at once.
 Sometimes they can be gathered.
 Sometimes they're grateful."